Unit Testing

 Pytest has a number of other capabilities, including fixtures, which are functions that can be used to generate data for input into test functions.
 This is beyond our scope, however.

-PyTest with Juyter Notebooks
+PyTest with Jupyter Notebooks

 There are a few options for using PyTest with Jupyter notebooks.
 A popular package is testbook.
-It can be installed from conda-forge in Anaconda, or with pip.
+It can be installed from conda-forge in Miniforge, or with pip.
 Testbook is not run within a notebook, but loads the notebook into a Python script and runs the tests.

 Example